KentumRIT/Lab-Air-Setup/Current-Loop-Control/Notes.md

 ### Do we need a diode bridge
 The XTR116 datasheet shows a diode bridge between the loop voltage and XTR.
 This ensures the XTR will work correctly regardless of loop voltage polarity.
 I don't really care about that functionality, as I can just... plug in things the right way.
 However, I should definitely protect the loop against reverse voltage, so instead of four diodes to form the bridge I'll only need one in series with the loop positive and the V+ pin.
 This causes a ~0.7 V drop, which isn't significant for my purposes.
 The datasheet recommends the [1N4148](https://www.digikey.com/en/products/detail/onsemi/1N4148/458603) diode.

+Using multiple of these diodes per section of the pcb seems silly though, so I need to find a diode which I'll put right at the power supply's positive terminal.
+As discussed above, the max expected current draw is ~0.6 A. I found the [ES2BA-13-F](https://www.digikey.com/en/products/detail/diodes-incorporated/ES2BA-13-F/815078) on Digikey, which has sufficiently low forward voltage and reverse current leakage, and a 2A current limit, significantly higher than 0.6 A max load.

 ### Decoupling capacitor
 The XTR datasheet recommends a 10nF decoupling capacitor across V+ and I_o.
 Looking on Digikey for ceramic capacitors, I found the [GCM21B5G1H103FA16L](https://www.digikey.com/en/products/detail/murata-electronics/GCM21B5G1H103FA16L/17847866).

+I should probably also include a few orders of magnitude in parallel, 100nF and 1uF should do.

 ### Bypass capacitor
 The XTR datasheet recommends connecting "low-ESR, 0.1uF ceramic bypass capacitors between the supply pin and ground".
 I found the [CL0612KRX7R9BB104](https://www.digikey.com/en/products/detail/yageo/CL0612KRX7R9BB104/5884876) on Digikey, which has +/- 10% error, 50V rating, and low ESL.

 This cap may not be a thing though, as there's no supply or ground pin on the chip itself.
 I started a TI E2E [forum post](https://e2e.ti.com/support/amplifiers-group/amplifiers/f/amplifiers-forum/1631118/xtr116-xtr116-bypass-capacitor-placement) about this to see if I can get to the bottom of it.
+I'm running off the assumption this capacitor doesn't exist.

+### Power jack
+I need a 5.5x2.1mm barrel jack (female) for the PCB, I found [54-00166](https://www.digikey.com/en/products/detail/tensility-international-corp/54-00166/10459294) on digikey

+### Connectors
+I'm going to use screw terminals to connect the PCB to the 2 current output channels and the 4 current input channels.
+2 outputs chosen because there's only 2 analog output pins on the NIDAQ and 4 inputs chosen because I want to be able to monitor regulator pressure and pressure transducer pressure for 2 channels simultaneously.
+This seems like a scalable number without going crazy.
+The connectors need to handle everything from very thin ribbon cable wires to the thicker cables of the air regulators (28 gauge to 16 gauge).

+For the 4 input channels (2 pins per channel) I've chosen the [0398800308](https://www.digikey.com/en/products/detail/molex/0398800308/2741457) and for the 2 control loops (2 pins per loop) I've chosen the [0398800304](https://www.digikey.com/en/products/detail/molex/0398800304/2741453)